A Fourier-Jacobi Dirichlet series for cusp forms on orthogonal groups: Introduction

 \section{Introduction}

 Kohnen and Skoruppa in \cite{kohnen_skoruppa} considered the Dirichlet series

-where $\phi_N, \psi_N$ are the $N'$th Fourier$-$Jacobi coefficients of two genus two Siegel cusp forms $F,G$ of integral weight $k\geq0$ and $\langle , \rangle$ denotes the Petersson inner product on the space of Jacobi forms of index $N$ and weight $k$.
-It turns out that this Dirichlet series has an analytic continuation to $\mathbb{C}$ and satisfies a functional equation.
-Moreover, in the case when $F,G$ are Hecke eigenforms and $G$ belongs in the Maass space, they deduce that
+where $\phi_N, \psi_N$ are the $N$th Fourier-Jacobi coefficients of two genus two Siegel cusp forms $F,G$ of integral weight $k\geq0$ and $\langle \;, \;\rangle$ denotes the Petersson inner product on the space of Jacobi forms of index $N$ and weight $k$.
+They showed that this Dirichlet series has an analytic continuation to $\mathbb{C}$ and satisfies a functional equation.
+Moreover, in the case when $F$ is a Hecke eigenform and $G$ is in the Maass space, they deduced that